-I learned this well known Gershwin piece in the form presented here some years ago in a piano comping course given by Susan Muscarella at the then Jazz School in Berkeley.
+I learned this piece in D-minor (1 flat) some years ago in a piano comping course given by Susan Muscarella at the then Jazz School in Berkeley.
 In the summary below, the anchor line is from a chord progression that will be presented later as a result.
 The only reference I have for this version of the piece is my course notes.
 Like Backwater Blues, it's a simple piece, the exploring of which plumbs musical depths.

 The 6-note melody line is pentatonic minor except for a single half tone at end of bar 8 that could imply many minor scales, but the classical assumption would be Aeolian or Dorian.
-The harmony is strongly chromatic but is more than ornamental because, with the exception of bar 5, the tritone core identifies a succession of sub-modes of the minor family mode identified by //AD.I+.
+The harmony is strongly chromatic but is more than ornamental because, with the exception of bar 5, the tritone core identifies a succession of sub-modes of the minor family mode identified by //AD.1+.
 The sub-modes are shown above the anchor line, providing an example of how modal harmony may be notated.

 The cross reference between music notation and PKP notation for this home tonic is as follows.
-The key signature is simple but the many non-classical modes of the harmony can bring in a mix of sharps and flats that can be endlessly confusing.
+The key signature is one flat (Bb because D is the relative minor tonic of Bb major).
+This is a simple key but the many non-classical modes of the harmony bring in a mix of sharps and flats that can be endlessly confusing.